juandpinto/thesis-manuscript/source/13_results.md

 The percentage of the corpus that is covered by the first *n* items on the list is referred to as coverage.
 This is a simple matter of finding the total number of tokens in the corpus, and dividing from it the sum of all the *raw* frequencies from the first *n* items.

 For example, the sum of the frequencies of the first 20 lemmas in the sample above (84,656,819) divided by the total size of the corpus (193,755,220) is 0.436926649.
 In theory, this means that by knowing just the first 20 lemmas on the CHVL one would be able to understand 43.7% of the words in the entire OpenSubtitles2018 corpus!
-That is a clear example of the power of Zipf's law (see [*Introduction*](10_introduction.md)).
+That is a clear example of the power of Zipf's Law (see [*Introduction*](#introduction) for more on Zipf's Law).

 Here is a listing of some important coverages provided by different amounts of lemmas on the CHVL: